tjcarney89/swift-tableviews-readme-ios-0217/README.md

 ![Tzu](http://i.imgur.com/9k7Ar2Q.jpg?1)

 > Do the difficult things while they are easy and do the great things while they are small.
-A journey of a thousand miles must begin with a single step. ~[Lao Tzu](https://en.wikipedia.org/wiki/Laozi)
+A journey of a thousand miles must begin with a single step. -[Lao Tzu](https://en.wikipedia.org/wiki/Laozi)

-## Learning Objectives - The student should be able to...
+## Learning Objectives

 * Present a data set to the user in an organized way using table views
 * Know when to use table views in their iOS apps